Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Ted Stevens International Airport

-Anchorage’s Airport on the western end of town has several hotels, such as the La Quinta by Wyndham, nearby.
+Anchorage’s airport on the western end of town has several hotels from well-known chains nearby, such as the La Quinta by Wyndham.
 The area is a great place to rest before the next leg of your journey if you’re connecting elsewhere in Alaska.

 There are a few points of interest to explore here, such as Earthquake Park and the Alaska Aviation Museum.
-Lake Hood serves as a hub for local float plane charter companies.
-A few restaurants and lounges offer excellent views of these planes landing and taking off for rural Alaska.
+Lake Hood serves as a hub for local float plane charter companies and is a pleasant place for a walk.
+A few restaurants and lounges offer excellent views of the planes landing and taking off for rural Alaska.

 Pros of Staying near the Ted Stevens International Airport:

-• Great for transit passengers and early morning connections
+• Great for long layovers and early morning connections

 • Lots of options for lodging